SciTools/cartopy/docs/source/index.rst

 Getting involved
 ================

-Cartopy was originally developed at the UK Met Office to allow its scientists and collaborators alike to visualise their data on maps quickly, easily and most importantly accurately.
+Cartopy was originally developed at the UK Met Office to allow scientists to visualise their data on maps quickly, easily and most importantly, accurately.
-Cartopy has since been made freely available under the terms of the `GNU Lesser General Public License <http://www.gnu.org/licenses/lgpl.html>`_ and is used in many fields including Meteorology and Oceanography.
+Cartopy has since been made freely available under the terms of the `GNU Lesser General Public License <http://www.gnu.org/licenses/lgpl.html>`_ and is suitable to be used in a variety of different scientific fields.

 There are many ways to get involved in the development of cartopy: